-- The Library will maintain its B&ECPL branch website with branch hours and closings, as well as upcoming programs and branch information. - The branch calendar for the B&ECPL site will be updated with library event, information, and closings as they become scheduled.
+- The Library will maintain its B&ECPL branch website with hours, information, and closings, board documents, as well as upcoming programs. - The branch calendar for the B&ECPL site will be updated with library event, information, and closings as they become scheduled.